 During the turmoil in the late 1980s, a dissenting co-worker spread rumors concerning a certain matter to a leading brother from another place.
 That brother asked Brother Lee about those rumors.
 Brother Lee asked him simply, “Has this been measured to you?”
 The brother testified that this simple word made him clear.

 Normally, the contents of a co-workers’ fellowship should not be disclosed.
-Those who do so often give biased representations and draw others who lack direct knowledge into their dissenting opinions and into overstepping their measure.
-We correct this false account here in the hope that some who may have been stumbled by this former co-workers’ railings may be rescued from participating in his dissent.
-His conduct in this matter is strong proof of the rightness of removing him from participation in the work and in the lead in the church where he was.
+Those who violate this principle often give biased representations and draw others who lack direct knowledge into their dissenting opinions and into overstepping their measure.
+We correct this false account here in the hope that some who may have been stumbled by this former co-worker’s railings may be rescued from participating in his dissent.
+His conduct in this matter strongly validates the removal of him from participation in the work and in the lead in the church where he was.